 The Stony Brook Medicine brand is further defined as confident, intelligent and passionate.
 It gives the reader credit for their own intelligence as a healthcare consumer who is looking for the smartest choices.
 We are eager to share information about the latest advances we’ve been able to bring to their health.

 The Stony Brook Children’s brand voice is empathetic, human, compassionate and fun.
 Even when we deliver information that is complex or serious, we try in our communications to explain things in a way that is emotionally relevant and interesting to parents.

 Our brand voice should also be reflected in internal communications.
-“The best ideas in medicine” is more than an advertising slogan: it’s an institution-wide commitment.

 The way we communicate with one another internally — in newsletters, on posters, on hallway video monitors — should aspire to be the voice of that brand.
 We should be enthusiastic, motivating, and eager to share the power of our ideas with our fellow employees and other parts of the Stony Brook Medicine enterprise.

 Telling a great Stony Brook story not only furthers the mission of Stony Brook Medicine and spreads an engaging, powerful message about the incredible people, discoveries and opportunities — it also can create emotional connections, change perception and drive the audience to action.

 While calendar listings, event announcements and lists/tips are not typically wrapped in a narrative, the information around them should provide enough context and enthusiasm to draw attention and garner results.
 There is so much content noise to compete with, it’s important to think critically about what will inspire your audience.